top of page

 Today, as chief engineer for the Metropolitan Water District of Southern California (MWD), the largest supplier of treated water in the U.S., Bednarski is still motivated and challenged by major construction and water issues.
 He leads a group of more than 350 employees engaged in executing nearly 350 water-related projects for Southern California.

-One of its most ambitious projects is the Regional Recycled Water Program (RRWP), a revolutionary #watertreatment and recycling demonstration effort that MWD is conducting in partnership with the Sanitation Districts of Los Angeles County (LACSD).
+One of its most ambitious projects is the Pure Water Southern California (PWSC) program, a revolutionary water treatment and recycling demonstration effort that MWD is conducting in partnership with the Sanitation Districts of Los Angeles County (LACSD).

-“We’re going to create a drought-proof supply of water through replenishment of our groundwater basins,” he said.
+“We’re going to create a drought-proof water supply by replenishing our groundwater basins,” he said.

 Claremont McKenna College - CMC photo